Colorado Buffaloes women's volleyball: History

 The volleyball program at the University of Colorado began in 1986.
-The Buffaloes' first head coach was Brad Saindon who was replaced by Mike McLean after three seasons.
+The Buffaloes' first head coach was Brad Saindon, who Mike McLean replaced after three seasons.
 In McLean's first season, Colorado made its first NCAA tournament appearance.
 Partway through the 1990 season, Saindon returned as Colorado's head coach.
 In his second tenure, Saindon led the Buffaloes to two Big Eight championships, two in the tournament and one in the regular season; six NCAA tournament and two semifinal appearances.

 Pi'i Aiu took over as head coach starting in 1997.
 He became the winningest volleyball coach at Colorado, leading the Buffaloes to a 22–9 record and a semifinal appearance in the NCAA tournament.
 The Buffaloes made nine NCAA tournament appearances during his tenure.
 Aiu was dismissed as Colorado's head coach on January 12, 2009, following two straight losing seasons.

 Following Aiu's dismissal, Liz Kritza was hired to become the head coach of the Buffaloes.
 She led Colorado to two NCAA tournament appearances.
 Despite the Buffaloes' record of 57–41 in her last three seasons, Kritza was dismissed after the conclusion of the 2015 season.

 Jesse Mahoney became the head coach of the Buffaloes on December 17, 2015.
-As of the 2022 season, he has led Colorado to another semifinal appearance and three NCAA tournament appearances.
+As of the 2025 season, he has led Colorado to another semifinal appearance and four NCAA tournament appearances.